ghengeveld/react-redux-styleguide/README.md

 ## Services

-- Always return a promise.
+- All methods should return a promise.
 - Expose the entire service object as a default export.
 - Expose Individual service methods as named exports for unit testing.
 - Declare methods in alphabetical order.